 Last May, Kim Jong Il visited China, and his delegation included Deputy Director of the Ministry of Defense Industry Yu Kyu Cheng (Ju Kyu-chang).
 Probably, the leader of North Korea also asked China to promote the modernization of the armed forces.
 If China after the sinking of the South Korean corvette last year and the shelling of Yonpen Island by the DPRK armed forces, Beijing will begin deliveries weapons to this country, this can lead to a serious military confrontation between the two Koreas.
 But China can not completely ignore the requests of a neighbor, and put the DPRK jeeps and military trucks.
 The request to supply the J-10 and J-11 fighters was again rejected.

-The Recluse Kim Jong Il undertook a trip to Russia three months after his last visit to China.
-According to analysts, this suggests that China has refused to supply modern weapons.
+The Recluse Kim Jong Il made a trip to Russia after three months from his last visit to China.
+According to analysts, this suggests that China refused to supply modern weapons.
 North Korea is mainly trying to get new fighters.
-Kim Jong Il visited the aircraft plant in Ulan-Ude.
-But Russia is also unlikely to decide to supply modern fighters to North Korea.
+Kim Jong Il visited aviation factory in Ulan-Ude.
+But Russia is also unlikely to dare supply North Korea with modern fighters.
 In 2002 and 2003, Russia refused to supply Su fighters to North Korea.

 The air forces of North Korea, equipped with outdated combat aircraft, sharply lose to the air forces of South Korea.
 The experts conducted a simulation of the fighting and found that South Korean and American fighters could destroy the DPRK air force and ensure full air superiority for three days.